tarampampam/mustpl/README.md

 ### 🛰 `exec` and the PID magic

 As you probably know, the main process inside the docker container should have PID == 1 for the correct signals processing from the docker daemon.
-That's why basically entrypoint scripts have the following code:
+That's why basically entry-point scripts have the following code:

 ```shell
 #!/bin/sh